Change Your Image

 I spent 25 years in the television industry preparing for my accent to making magic in Hollywood.
 I only made it as far as "Hollywood North".
-I lost my mind, became an addict, lost my money, lost my friends, went to prison for a long time, forced into treatment, got educated, and here I am.
+I lost my mind, became an addict, lost my money, lost my friends, forced into treatment, got educated, and here I am.
 I can never go back to the industry I love, but I can admire it from here.
-I enjoy talking shop to filmmakers and artists and fans.
+I enjoy talking shop to filmmakers and artists.

 Seven Seconds (2018)

 Powerful.
 Moving.
 Painful.

 Seven Seconds centers on a Jersey City PD narcotics team, and their possible cover-up of the hit and run of a black teenage boy.
 The team is headed by Sgt.
 Mike DiAngelo (a chilling David Lyons), resilient and respected among his team, and officers within the department.
 Mike, who has no children of his own, takes young, and mostly naïve, officers under his wing and shows them the ropes with some tough-love and conditioning.
 Think Denzel Washington's character in Training Day and you'll get a really good idea of Mike DiAngelo's personality.